UbiquityRobotics/ubiquity_main/README.md

 27. Install some additional software:

+	# This is in the latest kernel image:
         sudo apt-get install wpasupplicant minicom setserial mgetty wireless-tools sudo apt-get install --reinstall build-essential git

 28. Install some more ROS packages:

+	# This is in the latest kernel image:
         sudo apt-get install ros-indigo-ros-tutorials ros-indigo-joystick-drivers python-serial
         sudo apt-get install ros-indigo-serial ros-indigo-navigation ros-indigo-tf-conversions
         sudo apt-get install ros-indigo-robot-model ros-indigo-tf2-geometry-msgs